UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 It is important in Python to make sure you represent your data with the correct type.
 Many of the `pandas` functions we use in this book treat the various data types differently.
-You should use integers and float types to represent numbers and perform arithmetic.
-Integers have no decimals while floats contain decimals.
+You should use `int` and `float` types to represent numbers and perform arithmetic.
+The `int` type is for integers that have no decimal point, while the `float` type is for numbers that have a decimal point.
-Booleans are variables that can only take on one of two values: `True` or `False`.
+The `bool` type are boolean variables that can only take on one of two values: `True` or `False`.
-Strings are used to represent data that should be thought of as "text", such as words, names, paths, URLs, and more.
+The `string` type is used to represent data that should be thought of as "text", such as words, names, paths, URLs, and more.
 A `NoneType` is a special type in Python that is used to indicate no value; this can occur, for example, when you have missing data.